Green-Software-Foundation/if/docs/How to write impls.md

 You can combine complex model pipelines and compelx application architectures to calculate the energy and carbon impacts of complicated systems!

+## Choosing which models to run

+The models are designed to be composable, but they each have specific input requirements that must be met in order for the models to run correctly.
+For example, teh `teads-curve` model requires `tdp` to be available in the `impl`.
+If it is not there, the model cannot use it to calculate `e-cpu`.
+You can refer to the [individual model documentation](../docs/implementations/Readme.md) to see the parameters and return values for each model.

+it is also possible to leapfrog some models if you have access to high-level data.
+For exampel, perhaps you already know the energy being used by your CPU.
+In this case, there is no need to run `teads-curve`, you can simply provide `e-cpu` as an `observation` and omit `teads-curve` from the model pipeline.

+We have deliberately made the models modular and composable so that you can be creative in developing new plugins to replace those provided as part of IEF.